-A well-designed telehealth setup can improve rapport and signal a safe environment to the client.
-This document outlines some tips and tricks to help practitioners set up for telehealth success.
+A well-designed telehealth setup can improve rapport and signal a safe environment to the client or patient; this article describes how you can achieve that.

 On this page: